 Although text message marketing can be effective, it isn't right for every company.
 If it's not aligned with the products or services you offer and the way you connect with your audience, it shouldn't be used, Ben-Yehuda said.

-Brands that do use it need to be very careful about walking the fine line between "helpful and relevant" and "intrusive and spammy."
-The Hipcricket survey found that 52 percent of consumers felt the marketing texts they received fell into the latter category, so it's very easy to tip that scale and turn people off with your messages.
-Here's how to successfully incorporate texting into your marketing strategy — without annoying your customers.
+Brands that use text message marketing need to be careful about crossing the line between helpful and relevant and intrusive and spammy.
+It's easy to tip the scale and turn people off with your messages.
+Here's how to incorporate texting into your marketing strategy without annoying your customers.

-As with email marketing, it's in your best interest to get explicit permission from consumers before sending them text messages.
-Not only does this mean you'll be sending messages to an audience that specifically wants this type of marketing, but you'll also avoid irritating those who don't want it at all.
+As with email marketing, it's important to get explicit permission from consumers before sending them text messages.
+Not only will you be sending messages to an audience that wants this type of marketing, but you'll avoid irritating those who don't.

 "Only use text messaging as a marketing channel if the customer or potential customer has opted in and supplied you with their phone number," Ben-Yehuda said.
 "If you contact users unsolicited, you run the risk of losing your credibility and having them unsubscribe to your messages."

 Example: American Eagle allows customers to sign up for SMS alerts on the mobile site at their own time.
 When a client feels they're in control, they're more likely to be interested.